Full question:

 Answer:

-If your father died without a will, the probate court would decide inheritance pursuant to the intestacy laws of Pennsylvania.
+If your father died without a will, the probate court will determine inheritance according to Pennsylvania's intestacy laws.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.